nus-cs2113-AY2425S1/ip/docs/README.md

 ____________________________________________________________
 Got it.
 I've added this task:
   [T][ ] read book
-No you have 1 task in the list.
+Now you have 1 task in the list.
 ____________________________________________________________
 ```